roommen/rajasthanitday/aadhaar_audit/README.md

 <br/>
 Now, anytime a query gets made to the UIDAI website from any type of application (web, appp, chatbot etc..) or providers (telecom, banks, insurance etc..) a record gets written to the blockchain with the Aadhaar no as a one-way SHA256 hash data and the access information (app-name, date-time, ip-address and auth-type) as it's key.
 This guarantees data privacy yet maintaing a distributed ledger which can be queried by the user on a need basis to check his/her audit trail.
 <br/>
-Please find below further description of all the sub-folders:
+*Please find below further description of all the sub-folders*:

 1. chatbot - AadhaarBot that fetches information about the Aadhaar no provided.
 This is a front facing application which acts as an intermediary to the UIDAI central DB.
-At the same time, a meta-data write happens to the block chain network with .
+At the same time, a meta-data write happens to the block chain network with.
 2. bc - Displays the blockchain information after subscribing to a stream.
 Four block chain nodes have been setup locally as a VM in our computer and on running this file, it updates after a query from the chatbot and we can retrieve who, what and when that particular aadhar info got accessed.
 3. web - Displays the blockchain information in a web interface.
 Cloned from multichain-web repository and custom configured.
 Apache needs to be configured and appropriate ports opened for the application to retrieve the blockchain information.